Feature Representation in Deep Metric Embeddings: Introduction

-This work provides an experimental study that uses embeddings created by a state-of-the-art model trained for face recognition to show how the intrinsic coherence of these embeddings can be used to discriminate a range of additional attributes.
+To answer these questions, we perform an experimental study that takes a pretrained network designed to discriminate faces and apply our sub-discrimination technique to differentiate between facial attributes, such as gender, age, and skin tone, without additional training.
 The attributes are split into extra and intra class.
-Extra class attributes are defined as distinguishable facial features between different identities such as age, gender and skin tone.
-Intra class attributes are distinguishable within a single identity, namely the presence of beards and glasses and the expression of different moods and emotions happy, angry, sad and neutral.
-The goal of this experimental study is to provide insight into the additional information contained within the embedding created for facial recognition.
-The main contributions of the study are: \begin{itemize} \item An insight into the presence and the hierarchy of attribute representation within embeddings created for facial recognition; \item A demonstration of the ability to use additional information to perform sub-discrimination on intra and extra class attributes using a form of zero-shot learning; \item A method to extract the additional information contained within the embeddings using a lightweight framework in order to accelerate the sub-discrimination process. \end{itemize}
+Extra class attributes are defined as distinguishable facial features between different identities, e.g. age, gender, and skin tone.
+Intra class attributes are distinguishable within a single identity, namely the presence of beards or glasses and the expression of different moods and emotions, e.g. happy, angry, sad, and neutral.
+This experimental study aims to provide insight into the representation and structure of features within \gls{dml} embeddings.

-The rest of the paper is organized as follows: Section~\ref{sec:background} provides background material and discussions on related work, such as N-shot learning and deep metric learning.
-Section~\ref{sec:experimentalStudy} describes the experimental set-up for performing discriminative studies of embeddings from high accuracy models.
-Section~\ref{sec:evaluation} details the results and an evaluation of the study.
-Section~\ref{sec:application} describes the application of the results to perform reliable sub-discrimination on unseen images.
-Finally, Section~\ref{sec:futureWork} discusses future work and Section~\ref{sec:conclusion} provides a conclusion. {
+The rest of the paper is organised as follows: Section~\ref{sec2} provides background material and discussions on related work, such as N-shot learning and deep metric learning.
+Section~\ref{sec3} describes the experimental set-up for performing discriminative studies of embeddings from high-accuracy models.
+Section~\ref{sec4} details the results and an evaluation of the study.
+Section~\ref{sec5} describes the application of the results to perform reliable sub-discrimination on unseen images.
+Finally, Section~\ref{sec6} discusses future work and Section~\ref{sec7} provides a conclusion.